Frequency Estimation under Local Differential Privacy [Experiments, Analysis and Benchmarks]: Heavy Hitter Experiments

 We conclude our experiments by applying the frequency oracles to the heavy hitter (HH) problem.
 We consider three popular implementations of LDP HH techniques, Apple's Sequence Fragment Puzzle (SFP) \cite{appledp}, and two from the Hierarchical Search framework: Prefix Extending Method (PEM) \cite{pem} and TreeHistogram (TH)~\cite{practicalhh,bassilysmith}.

-\para{Heavy Hitters Dataset} We base our HH experiments on a subset of the 2006 AOL search query dataset.
-The AOL dataset, among other things, contains both search queries by users and (depending on if they clicked on a website) the URL of the website they chose.
-We focus only on the clicked URLs and not the search queries themselves.\footnote{The AOL dataset can be accessed here: \url{http://www.cim.mcgill.ca/~dudek/206/Logs/AOL-user-ct-collection/}} This forms a dataset of $1{,}935{,}614$ URLs, with $383{,}467$ unique URLs.
-The most popular among them are websites like \say{google.com}, \say{yahoo.com} and \say{myspace.com}.
-The goal of applying HH techniques in this scenario is to discover the most popular URLs that were clicked by users.
+\para{Heavy Hitters Dataset} We base our HH experiments on a subset of the 2006 AOL search query dataset, as introduced in Section \ref{aolfo}.
+Again, we focus only on the clicked URLs and not the search queries themselves .
+This forms a dataset of $1{,}935{,}614$ URLs, with $383{,}467$ unique URLs.
+The goal of applying HH techniques in this scenario is to discover the most popular URLs that were clicked by users, examples of which are websites like \say{google.com}, \say{yahoo.com} and \say{myspace.com}.
 Additional pre-processing was performed to strip website URLs of leading domain prefixes like \say{www.} and \say{https://} but domain suffixes like \say{.com} were left untouched.